 - Basic trig rules:

-This works for sums and differences.
-It does not mean you can split a product into separate integrals.
+It works for sums and differences but does not let you split a product into separate integrals.

-Writing would be meaningless, which is why this case has to be handled separately.
+Writing would be meaningless, which is exactly why this case is handled separately.
+Reading the formulas as reversed derivatives also hands you a check for every answer.

 Find